 The Effects of a Spouse’s Addiction

 A relationship, especially once at the level of marriage, is supposed to be the place you are able to unwind and be wholly yourself with that other person.
-This type of relationship allows is supposed to allow you to speak freely about disagreements and changes you wish to work on in the relationship.
+This type of relationship is supposed to allow you to speak freely about disagreements and changes you wish to work on in the relationship.
 It’s a completely different story though when substance abuse becomes involved and addictive behavior is present.

 When one person in a marriage experiences the effects of drug addiction, the other one does as well.
 The addiction starts to wear on many important aspects of this relationship such as trusting a person’s word, keeping up with finances or neglecting parental duties if children are involved.
 The relationship can even turn abusive if the addicted spouse begins mentally, emotionally or even physically harming the other.